 Term Meaning Alpha CUID A three-letter company code that is used by CDS to identify a CDS participant in the CDS Omnibus Proxy.
 Beneficial owner An investor who is not a registered holder of shares, and whose ownership is through a securities entitlement in an intermediary account.
 Broadridge Refers to Broadridge Investor Communication Solutions Canada, a subsidiary of Broadridge Financial Solutions, Inc. It is a service provider that assists intermediaries in various aspects of proxy voting, including solicitation of voting instructions from beneficial owners and submitting proxy votes on behalf of intermediaries to tabulators.
 Broadridge Client Number A numeric identifier assigned by Broadridge to its intermediary clients.
 Cede & Co.
 The nominee for DTC that is registered as the holder of shares on an issuer's register.
 See DTC.
 Cede & Co.
 Omnibus Proxy See DTC Omnibus Proxy.
 CDS Refers to the Canadian Depository for Securities Limited or its subsidiary CDS Clearing and Depository Services Inc. as the context requires.
 Canadian Depository for Securities Limited is registered as the holder of most shares on an issuer's register.
 CDS Clearing and Depository Services Inc. is the national securities depository in Canada.
 See also depository.
 CDS Omnibus Proxy The omnibus proxy CDS uses to allocate vote entitlements/give voting authority to client intermediaries that are CDS participants.
 Clearing dealer An intermediary that is principal for clearing and settling a trade on behalf of another intermediary.
 See intermediary.
-CUSIP Stands for Committee on Uniform Securities Identification Procedures.
-A nine digit identifier assigned to securities of issuers in the U.S. and Canada.
-The CUSIP system is owned by the American Bankers Association and operated
+Client account vote reconciliation The process by which intermediaries reconcile and allocate vote entitlements to individual client accounts.
+Client account vote reconciliation involves the internal back-office systems of

-1 This Glossary contains explanations for the key terms used in the Protocols.
+This Glossary contains explanations for the key terms used in the Protocols.
 These explanations are not legal definitions for purposes of securities legislation.